Lartu/cpptrim/README.md

 # ✂ cpptrim
-Simple trim function for C++ strings (removes leading and trailing whitespace from strings).
+Simple trim function library for C++ strings (removes leading and trailing whitespace from strings).
 Include the .h or copy the function to your source.

 ## How to install
 Copy `cpptrim.h` to your project folder and add `include "cpptrim.h"`.
 You can also copy the `trim` function from `cpptrim.h` to your own project without including anything.